 EAL in Victorian government schools

-History of EAL in Victorian government schools - for a brief history of more than four decades of established assistance to students from language backgrounds other than English offered in Victorian government schools from 1960 to 2006, see:
+For a brief history of assistance to students from language backgrounds other than English in Victorian government schools (1960 to 2006) please read these resources: